supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 ## For 3D art creation (karts, tracks, models)

 For 3D artwork like tracks, karts, and models, you will need 3D modeling software.
 Unfortunately, SuperTuxKart is a bit more limited in this respect.
-For making karts and objects, you must use Blender.
-For tracks, you have the choice of Blender or the SuperTuxKart track editor.
+For making karts, tracks and objects, you must use Blender.
+The SuperTuxKart track editor that was created over a decade ago to try to make track-making more accessible was always extremely limited and is unsupported.

 ### Blender